jimmoffitt/pt-stream/README.md

 Introduction
 ============

 This is a Ruby script written to stream data from a PowerTrack stream.
-Retrieved data are written to a local database.
+Retrieved data are written to standard out or a local MySQL database.
 Database writes are based on ActiveRecord (see below for database schema details).

 HTTP streaming is based on the gnip-stream project at https://github.com/rweald/gnip-stream.